 After a long day of pink noise and hundreds of measurements, I happily drove home with 2 DXT-MON-STAND speakers and was never disappointed in the process!
 Thanks again, Alexander!

-Achso, I have not solved a problem: since I do not want to give up the day no more on the speakers I could not make the final finish so far, it is planned to paint the front matt black ...
+Oh, I haven't solved one problem yet: since I don't want to go without the speakers for a day, I haven't been able to do the final finish so far, the idea is to paint the front matt black ...

 And that with the matte black finish has finally worked out 🙂